salesforce/pomgen/example/README.md

 ### Before running pomgen

-Make sure you can successfully build the example code using Bazel.
-This has been tested with Bazel 1.0.
+Make sure you have installed the required [external dependencies](../README.md#external-dependencies).

 From the root of the repository: